 Disaster response initiatives tailored to circumstances at individual business locations are also being taken.
-Our headquarters, for example, acting in accordance with a Tokyo Metropolitan Government ordinance, has developed plans to keep employees in the building (and not send them home immediately) following a major earthquake, and stored enough drinking water, food, and other supplies toward that end.
+Our headquarters, for example, acting in accordance with a Tokyo Metropolitan Government ordinance, has developed plans to keep employees in the building (and not send them home immediately) following a major earthquake.